STAT WATCH: Badie 1st since '19 to top 200 yards in 4 games

 AP College Football Writer

-Tyler Badie is the making the most of his first season as Missouri’s featured back.
+Tyler Badie is making the most of his first season as Missouri’s featured back.

 The senior from New Orleans is the only player in the country to run for at least 200 yards in four different games this season.
 His latest was Saturday, when he carried 34 times for 209 in a 31-28 win over South Carolina.